Rosehill - Harris Park

 Rosehill - Harris Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 78 projects that are anticipated to have an impact on the area.
-Notable projects include Rosehill Gardens Racecourse Redevelopment, Melrose Park South - Holdmark Development, Powerhouse Parramatta, and Observatory Place Parramatta.
-The following list details those projects likely to be most relevant:.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 77 projects likely impacting the area.
+Notable projects include Powerhouse Parramatta, Melrose Park South - Holdmark Development, Civic Link Parramatta, and Observatory Place Parramatta.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.